Skip to main content

-When your base image is hosted on a private registry, you need to provide authentication credentials so fal can pull the image during container builds.
+When your base image or referenced container image is hosted on a private registry, you need to provide authentication credentials so fal can pull it.
 This page covers the setup for Docker Hub, Google Artifact Registry, and Amazon ECR, including how to manage tokens securely using fal’s secrets management.
+These credentials are passed via the registries parameter on ContainerImage, or under the app’s image.registries configuration in pyproject.toml.
+In pyproject.toml, this works with both dockerfile and image, and uses the same shape: registry host to username and password.
+Each registry uses a different authentication method, so follow the section below that matches your registry provider.

 Dockerhub